artuuro/botflow/README.md

 #### TODOs:
-- Create npmjs package;
 - Write a documentation;
-- Improvements and more customization;
+- Improvements and more customization options;

 Notes:
 - Project is heavily inspired by Twilio Studio and Chatflows as on https://www.twilio.com/console/studio.